 “Whoever has my commands and keeps them is the one who loves me.
 The one who loves me will be loved by my Father, and I too will love them and show myself to them.” –John 14:21

-If I had viewed my “Most Improved Student” certificates as I should have, I would have viewed them much more as I view these words that I strive to hear from my Father in Heaven: the acceptance and recognition that I desire from Him above all, and to know that my Teacher and my Father were both pleased with the progress that was made.
-There’s something to be said about progress.
-God’s plan is for us to be changed by the renewing of our minds because a changed mind is a changed heart.
+If I had viewed my “Most Improved Student” certificates as I should have, I would have viewed them much more as I view these words that I strive to hear from my Father in Heaven: to know that He was pleased with how I spent the talents He gave me.

-Like my Art teacher Mr. Leonard, Jesus wants to see us do the work and do it well.
-He won’t tolerate those who think they’ve received their free ticket to ride, but He will also lovingly take those under His wing who are willing to trust Him, even exalting those who humble themselves (Matthew 23:12).
-He has given us everything we need for every good work: Himself; the gifts and comfort of the Holy Spirit; Scripture; and family in Him to support us and help lift us up when we’ve fallen.
-We have no good excuse not to excel.
+Like my Art teacher Mr. Leonard, Jesus wants to see us do well.
+He has given us everything we need for every good work: Himself; the gifts and comfort of the Holy Spirit; Scripture; and family in Him to support us.
+With God working in us, we can excell with His great help!

 “Behold, I am coming quickly, and My reward is with Me, to render to every man according to what he has done. –Revelation 22:12